diegargon/trackerm/README.md

 Unlike the other trackerm it obviates the official "release / publication dates" which are highly dependent on each country.
 Shows searches, for example, are done weekly, by setting a day by the user.

-Trackerm solo soporta linux/unix
+Trackerm only supports linux/unix

 In / screenshots you will find some possibly outdated sceenshots of the look

-Attention: Much of the code was made to run (the bulk was programmed in 3 intense days).
-The application is functional but you need polish it and rewrite a lot and review security.
+Warn: Much of the code was made to run (the bulk was programmed in 3 intense days).
+The application is functional but i need polish it and rewrite a lot and review security.
 If you install it expects an alpha application.